voltrondata-labs/arrowbench/README.md

-If you've downloaded the source, or you're making changes to arrow bench you should make sure that you have the dependencies with `remotes::install_deps(".")` in R .
-And then running `R CMD INSTALL .` in a terminal (for both, you should do this in the root directory of arrowbench, or pass the path to arrowbench instead of `.`).
+If you've downloaded the source, or you're making changes to arrow bench you should make sure that you have the dependencies with `remotes::install_deps(".")` in R. And then running `R CMD INSTALL .` in a terminal (for both, you should do this in the root directory of arrowbench, or pass the path to arrowbench instead of `.`).